-- Appropriate documentation must be provided to be excused. - Exams- Students are to complete exams within one week of returning to class.
+- Appropriate documentation must be provided to be excused. - Exams- Students are to complete exams by the following Friday, once they return to class.
 It is the student's responsibility to contact the instructor and/or Testing Center to make these arrangements.
 All students will be tested over the same material; however, make-up exams may be a different format than the original exam. - Simulations Students are to complete the simulation within one week of returning to class.
 It is the student's responsibility to contact the instructor to make these arrangements.

 Tardiness and leaving early are disruptive to the classroom setting and to student learning.
 Students who need to leave class early should discuss it with the instructor in advance.

-Refer to Program Attendance Policy for unexcused absences (pg.7).
+\\Refer to Program Attendance Policy for unexcused and excused absences